unitedstates/congress-legislators/README.md

 * `--sweep`: Given a `--service`, looks through current members for those missing an account on that service, and checks that member's official website's source code for mentions of that service.
 Uses a CSV at `data/social_media_blacklist.csv` to exclude known non-individual account names.
 A CSV of "leads" is produced for manual review.

-* `--update`: Given a `--service`, reads the CSV produced by --sweep back in and updates the YAML accordingly.
+* `--update`: Given a `--service`, reads the CSV produced by --sweep back in and updates the YAML accordingly. **Note**: With small updates, for people already in the YAML, it's easiest to just update by hand.

 * `--clean`: Given a `--service`, removes legislators from the social media file who are no longer current.